llott7/Picross-Image-Puzzle-Generator/PicrossImagePuzzleGenerator_SSD.md

 -----
 ###2.
 Main system architecture
-**2.1 Overview**
+**Overview**

 Picross Image Puzzle Generator is a program that's entirely meant to be used in conjunction with the game Picross.
 The program is meant to be simple and easy to use for anyone that wants to pick it up no matter if that person is a child, a teenager, etc. Any fan of Picross should be able to use this program with no hassle and should find every one of our features simple to use as well.
 The user can scan a Picross puzzle into the generator and from there they can use the interface to navigate to different features.
 They can solve the puzzle or, if they're stuck on a puzzle, have the generator solve the puzzle for them and/or give them hints and tips to help them complete it on their own.
 Users also have the ability to think of and create their own puzzles, in which the generator will check to see if the puzzle that the user has made is actually a valid puzzle that meets standard Picross parameters as well as the puzzle size constraints we've set within the program.
 From here, we allow the user to save the puzzle to their computer for their own personal use and reference.

-**2.2 Scanning/Importing**
+**Scanning/Importing**

 Any user of the Picross Image Puzzle Generator (PIPG) has the option to scan and import a puzzle into the generator for their own use.
 Scanning is a key feature of the PIPG and because of we're going to limit the size of the puzzle that can be scanned in.
 When the puzzle is scanned in and verified to be within the threshold of the size limit, the user has the ability to modify it and create their own unique puzzle from an already existing puzzle or go straight to the solver and make an attempt to solve it there with the optional help of the system.
 If the user is modifying a puzzle, they must also pass a system check to ensure that the puzzle that they've newly created via modification is, in fact, a legitimate Picross puzzle.

-**2.3 Solver**
+**Solver**

 This is the main feature that the program offers and its most important.
 From here, the user is allowed to take a puzzle that they've created, modified, or scanned in and solve it.
 The solver also gives the user access to several features that are only present within the solver screen.
 From this screen, the user can then ask the system for help with the hint system or have the system fully complete the the puzzle for them and then view the completed puzzle and see where and how they were stuck.

-*2.3.1 Help System*
+	**Help System**
 	With this system, the user has the opportunity to take any kind of legitimate puzzle, whether it be one that they've created, found, are currently stuck on, etc., and solve it with the aid of the system.
 The system gives the user tips or hints on how to solve the puzzle in the manner of "Have you tried looking at...?" or "You should focus on row/column #..." in an attempt to get the user set on the right track to solve a puzzle that has been giving them trouble without directly solving it for them.

-*2.3.2 System Solve*
+	**System Solve**
 	This feature is the exact opposite of the help feature in that instead of aiding the user with tips and hints, it'll just outright solve the puzzle for them.
 With this, the user can see how they were wrong in their predictions and improve their Picross skill by looking at realtime examples of any kind of legitimate puzzle they want to create or scan, no matter the difficulty.

-**2.4 Puzzle Creation**
+**Puzzle Creation**

 The puzzle creation feature is something that we're pushing really hard.
 Enabling the user to not only scan in an existing puzzle and form and shape it into a new puzzle is something really innovative and unique.
 The most important part of this feature, though, is the ability to craft your own puzzle from scratch.
 The only limitation we're putting forth is on the size, which is currently being determined.
 Aside from that, a user can create their own puzzle in any way they feel or see fit with our system.
 Once they're done making it, the system then verifies that it passes all qualifications to be considered a legitimate Picross puzzle and then prompts the user to save it to their computer.

 -----
 ###3.
 Sub-systems architecture
-**3.1 Overview**
+**Overview**

 Designing this program in an object-oriented style was imperative because there are tons of moving parts within and all have to act when we need them to and no time else.
 By using the object-oriented approach, it allowed us to create these moving parts sequentially and made sure they all fit together like a puzzle, but worked together like a well-oiled and efficient machine.